barak82/Data-lake-project/README.md

 The Airflow DAGs output the following data structure.
 The tables are stored in AWS s3 bucket, at each step.
 The dataset is read using Spark application (python scripts) running on EMR AWS cluster.
 ![Datapschema](images/dbschema.png)
 ## Processed data output size
+If the dataset size is increased by 100X
+- It is possible to configure the *"job flow steps"* with high capacity of *InstanceType*.
+This is defined in a function "*__run_job_flow__*" .
+There are a list of instance types in [please see the AWS instance capacity list.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/compute-optimized-instances.html)

 The following data sizes are extracted from log files

 - [2022-09-02 10:33:42,443] INFO - DAY 2022-08-03 analyze_data rows= 1977336 and columns=30
 - [2022-09-01 10:33:04,626] INFO - DAY 2022-08-03 process_data rows= 1002312 and columns=30